 scholar. researcher. activist.

-Her work has been featured in Sociological Forum, Race & Justice, Feminist Criminology, and the Journal of Black Psychology, and multiple edited book volumes.
+Her work has been published in Sociological Forum, Race & Justice, Feminist Criminology, the Journal of Black Psychology, and multiple edited book volumes.

 Recognitions for this scholarship include funding and awards from the American Sociological Association (ASA), American Society of Criminology (ASC), Sociologists for Women in Society (SWS), and the American Association of University Women (AAUW).